Agnibho-Saha14/Major_Project_SkillExchange/README.md

 ## Architecture

-This project follows a classic MERN stack architecture:
+This project follows an extended MERN stack architecture with a dedicated Microservice:

   * **MongoDB:** A NoSQL database used to store all the application data, including users, skills, and enrollments.
-  * **Express.js:** A web application framework for Node.js that provides a robust set of features for building the backend API.
+  * **Express.js:** A web application framework for Node.js that provides a robust set of features for building the main backend API.
   * **React:** A JavaScript library for building the user interface.
 The frontend is a single-page application built with React and Vite.
   * **Node.js:** A JavaScript runtime environment that allows us to run the Express server.
+  * **Python/Flask (Microservice):** A lightweight server that loads a HuggingFace ML model into memory to calculate and serve real-time, hybrid (semantic + lexical) skill recommendations based on user preferences.

 ## Getting Started